SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/AI-Ethics-WG/Docs/GoogleDocs/14ibt8g356vB320x_lDgE80UpervzQHayGPFpJpRcdJo/doc-with-comments.md

 Create/source an AI survey chatbot

 Using interview transcripts and other documentation around AI governance and ethics

+> [Comments]
+> Context - governance
+> * Nick Nayfack: This is a better place to start but, we have to be careful.
+Governance is also being weaponized to shut out everyone except major tech giants.
+We will be enumerating ourselves for SEC scrutiny if we aren't careful as AGIX/ASI will be examined as a security.
+We have to be very careful how we handle this.
+Very powerful companies are looking to secure their investments made on Nvidia chips (now including us) and their expensive LLMs. https://www.insideprivacy.com/artificial-intelligence/california-legislature-advances-several-ai-related-bills/#:~:text=Legislation%20Regulating%20AI%20Developers&text=A%20noncompliant%20system%20would%20incur,watermarks%20in%20AI%2Dgenerated%20content.
+>

 Position on landing page for people to engage with,